jrie/sqstorage/README.md

 	*  Save the credentials
 	*  Click the install / update button

-Your sgStorage installation is completeled
+Your sgStorage installation is completed.

 #### Update your installation
 * Download the files and replace the existing  with the new ones